- Christian learning, discipleship and theological education, particularly amongst the most marginalised

 - Degree of meaningful partnership with St Peter’s Saltley Trust

 - Evidence of meaningful connection with/potential benefit to the needs identified within the West Midlands region

-- Potential for the project to grow the vision, understanding, gifts and capacities of people at grass-roots level (not concentrating power and expertise into the hands of a privileged few ‘experts’)
+- Potential for the project to benefit the most marginalised in church and society, and to grow the vision, understanding, gifts and capacities of people at grass-roots level (not concentrating power and expertise into the hands of a privileged few ‘experts’)

 - Extent to which learning from the project may be captured and shared for the benefit of others

 - Potential for sustainability (if relevant to the aims of the project)